garyongguanjie/learning-pyspark/README.md

 Documenting my learnings of pyspark as I learn them.

-This repository aims to enable data scientists and machine learning engineer to get up to speed with pyspark.
+This repository aims to enable data scientists and machine learning engineers to get up to speed with pyspark.

 ### Features include: